 {% endfor %}

-In this way, no matter how many keywords are cut from the original string,limitedKeywordsThe array will have at most 3 elements.sliceThe filter here plays the role of a 'physical' truncation of the array, very efficient and intuitive.
+In this way, no matter how many keywords are cut out from the original string,limitedKeywordsThe array will have at most 3 elements.sliceThe filter here acts as a 'physical' truncation of the array, very efficient and intuitive.

-If your requirement is not to actually 'truncate' the array itself, but merely to display or process only the first N elements while traversing the array, then combiningforloop andforloop.CounterVariables would be a more elegant choice.
+If your requirement is not to completely 'truncate' the array itself, but simply to display or process the first N elements when traversing the array, then combineforloop andforloop.CounterVariables would be a more elegant choice.

-Continuing with the example of keywords, we hope to display only the first 4 keywords on the page:
+Let's continue with the example of keywords, we hope to only display the first 4 keywords on the page:

 {% set keywordString = "SEO, 关键词优化, 网站推广, 内容营销, 品牌建设, 用户体验" %}